xgandibleux/odcBB1Dstu/README.md

 Material for students.

-- a collection of numerical instances
+- a collection of 4 numerical instances from the OR-library
 - a parser